-Following a temporary spike, problem loans resumed the multi-year downward trend
+Following a temporary spike, problem loans resumed the multiyear downward trend

-We assign a baa2 Asset Risk score, five notches below the aa3 initial score, reflecting DekaBank's credit risks from concentrated lending positions and market risk profile.
+We assign a baa2 Asset Risk score, five notches below the aa3 initial score, reflecting DekaBank's credit risks from its concentrated lending positions and market risk profile.
 Because of its role as the securities service provider of S-Finanzgruppe, DekaBank's business risks are only partly driven by credit risks from its lending activities.
-Changes in the market value of underlying investments of the bank's fund management business have a direct impact on the magnitude of fee income derived and, for some products, may result in changes in provisioning needs resulting from contingent liabilities.
+Changes in the market value of underlying investments of the bank's fund management business have a direct impact on the magnitude of fee income derived and, for some products, may result in changes in provisioning needs for contingent liabilities.
 Asset managers, including DekaBank, are exposed to operational and reputational risks, which can increasingly stem from potential breaches of data security and customer privacy.

-DekaBank's corporate lending exposures are strongly focused on CRE, as Exhibit 3 shows.
-DekaBank's outstanding CRE loan volume increased to €8.6 billion in December 2021 from €7.8 billion as of year-end 2020.
-In addition to CRE lending, DekaBank has further indirect exposure to commercial property markets through its €2.7 billion lending book (December 2020: €2.5 billion) as of 31 December 2021 to its in-house mutual property funds.
-DekaBank's combined CRE lending segment is backed 8% by retail and 4% by hotel properties, both of which have been hit by structural changes accelerated during the coronavirus pandemic.
-However, the moderate portfolio shares of these subsegments compare favourably with those of its CRE lender peers.
+As Exhibit 3 shows, DekaBank's corporate lending exposures are strongly focused on CRE.
+DekaBank's outstanding CRE loan volume increased to $\notin$ 9.2 billion in June 2022 from $\notin$ 8.6 billion as of year-end 2021.
+In addition to CRE lending, DekaBank has further indirect exposure to commercial property markets through its $\notin$ 3.2 billion lending book (December 2021: $\notin$ 2.7 billion) as of 30 June 2022 through its in-house mutual property funds.
+A small share of DekaBank's combined CRE lending segment exposures are backed by retail (7%) and hotel properties (3%), both of which have been hit by structural changes accelerated during the coronavirus pandemic.
+The hotel sector showed a significant recovery driven mainly by the increase in non-business travel since the COVID pandemic, while retail is likely to experience further pressures because of high inflation, driven by supply-chain issues and increased prices of energy commodities following the Russia-Ukraine conflict.
+DekaBank's direct exposure to Russia and Ukraine (Caa3 negative) is not significant, with a gross loan volume of $\notin$ 53 million to counterparties in Russia.
+Moreover, the bank had no exposure to counterparties in Ukraine or Belarus (Ca negative) as of the end of the first half of 2022.